ItzKashiii/Chat-Application/README.md

 # Chat-Application
-A chat room application that is made in C++.
+A simple yet amazing chat room application that is made in C++.
 Supports chatting among multiple clients.

 ## How to run?
 1. __Clone__ or __Download__ this respository.